9th8/up-to-date-real-world-haskell/19-error-handling.md

     where handler e = fail ("SQL error: " ++ show e)
 ```

-Finally, let\'s give you an example of how to throw an `SqlError` as an
+Finally, let's give you an example of how to throw an `SqlError` as an
 exception.
-Here\'s a function that will do just that:
+Here's a function that will do just that:

 ``` example
 throwSqlError :: String -> Int -> String -> a